microsoft/vscode-docs/docs/remote/vsonline.md

 ## Extension authors

 The VS Code extension API hides most of the implementation details of running remotely so many extensions will just work in Visual Studio Codespaces environments without any modification.
-However, we recommend that you test your extension in VS Codespaces to be sure that all of its functionality works as expected.
+However, we recommend that you test your extension in a Codespace to be sure that all of its functionality works as expected.
 See the article on [Supporting Remote Development and Visual Studio Codespaces](/api/advanced-topics/remote-extensions.md) for details.

 ## Questions or feedback

 If you have questions, you can consult the Visual Studio Codespaces [Troubleshooting guide](https://docs.microsoft.com/visualstudio/online/resources/troubleshooting) and [FAQ](https://docs.microsoft.com/visualstudio/online/resources/faq).
-If you want to provide [Feedback](https://docs.microsoft.com/visualstudio/online/resources/feedback), you can enter issues in the VS Codespaces GitHub [repository](https://github.com/MicrosoftDocs/vsonline).
+If you want to provide [Feedback](https://docs.microsoft.com/visualstudio/online/resources/feedback), you can enter issues in the Visual Studio Codespaces GitHub [repository](https://github.com/MicrosoftDocs/vsonline).